mawro69/mycv/index.md

 ― Robert Greene, The 48 Laws of Power
 ---

 ### Who I'm :

+#### In two verse

 My name is Anwar and this world, I'm out of it
-'Cause with all this \alpha-\beta-\gamma shit, I'm startin' to sound like A Math-ALF a bit Ha, It kill me, this climate change's counterfeit
+'Cause with all this $\alpha$-$\beta$-$\gamma$ shit, I'm startin' to sound like A Math-ALF a bit Ha, It kill me, this climate change's counterfeit
 I was mislead by the sound of it, how am I gonna get turnt up on this coffee shit?
 (Yeah)

+Checked in at the Royal Garden
+To chill and avoid my problems
+Living a quarter century caused me to feel like I'm going bonkers For real, think my neural network talkin'
+I spilled like, 5 years math and data skills
+Think my neural networks is startin' to feel like a spoiled carton of milk

+#### You can also see my cv

 ### PHD Subject